 a.
 The SOC calendared by attorneys or self-represented parties must be set by agreement.
 You may contact the Calendar Clerk at any time, but in no event later than 40 calendar days before the Mandatory Settlement Conference (MSC).

 b.
 A party may also request an SOC when filing a Request for Trial (attached form FM-1012 ).

 c.
 The Court may order the parties to an SOC, even over an objection, at any time.

 a.
 Preliminary Declarations of Disclosure shall be served by all parties within the time frame specified in Cal.
 Rules, Rule 5.83, and in all cases at least 10 days prior to the SOC.

 b.
 All attorneys and parties shall attend the SOC in person, although the Court may permit parties to attend by telephone so long as the request has been made in advance of the SOC.
 The parties are required to make all arrangements for calling in at the scheduled date and time through the Calendar Clerk.

 c.
 No Settlement Conference Statement is required at the SOC, but the parties should have available all necessary information.

 (1) Trials may be requested at a Status Conference, at a CRC, or in a filed Request for Trial, a local form that is not required.
-(See attached form FM-1012 ) A Request for Trial, however, shall not be used for trials on custody or visitation issues or Domestic Violence Prevention Act restraining orders.
+(See attached form FM-1012 .)
+A Request for Trial, however, shall not be used for trials on custody or visitation issues or Domestic Violence Prevention Act restraining orders.
 After the Request for Trial is filed, the Clerk's Office will schedule a Status Conference, unless the Court orders the case to a CRC.

 (2) If one party files a Request for Trial and the other party contends that the matter is not ready for trial or disagrees with the time estimate, that party must file a Request for Trial form (attached form FM-1012 ), explaining that disagreement.